 Dark Energy, which is used as a catch-all term regardless of whether it arises from vacuum energy or modification of general relativity, is the hypothetical form of energy behind the Universe's accelerated expansion.
-Along with Dark Matter, it is one of the least-well understood components of the cosmos.
-It is studied via a 'multi-probe' approach, including Supernovae Ia and large galaxy surveys, both satellite-based and ground-based, that combine spectroscopic, photometric, and weak-lensing techniques to reconstruct the expansion history and growth of cosmic structure.
-To fully exploit data from next generation cosmology experiments, exchange and combination of data from both satellite- and ground-based telescopes will be essential.
+Along with Dark Matter, it is one of the least-well-understood components of the cosmos.
+It is studied via a 'multi-probe' approach, including Type la Supernovae and large

-APPEC supports the forthcoming ESA Euclid satellite mission, which will establish European leadership in space-based Dark Energy research.
-APPEC encourages continued participation in next generation ground-based research projects, e.g., Rubin-LSST and spectroscopic surveys such as DESI and proposed successors.
+APPEC supports the forthcoming ESA Euclid satellite mission, which will establish European leadership in spacebased Dark Energy research.
+APPEC encourages continued participation in next-generation ground-based research projects, e.g., Rubin-LSST and spectroscopic surveys such as DESI and proposed successors.